user profile avatar

 Bio

-Hello, my name is Michelle Barrow and I am a freshman at Meredith College!
+Hello, my name is Michelle Barrow and I am a sophomore at Meredith College!
 I am passionate about many things but the most important are music (vocal and instrumental performance) and creative writing.
+My goals have always been the same since I was a young girl.
+I aspire to be an acquisitions editor at a publishing house, specifically focusing on children's literature.
+As an author of YA fiction myself, I've always wanted kids to have the kind of literature that shaped my youth.
 My financial situation has never been the best so I took it into my own hands to find ways to fund my education.
 Since my family members cannot cosign for any loans for me, I have to find my funds through scholarships and grants.
-Writing is my absolute passion and I will be an English major with a minor in Creative Writing.
+I am currently attending Meredith College as an English and music major focusing on vocal performance.

 Education